What to do in the garden in August

 Broad beans producing a second crop

 Many of the crops are ready to harvest during August and September, and it is a priority job to keep harvesting.
-Picking the veg, in a similar way to dead heading flowers, encourages continued fruiting and so a better yield.
-After all the hard work of growing the crop, to miss the moment when the beans, courgettes and salads are at their peak.
-The veg quickly go over if not picked regularly, every day or so.
+Picking the veg, similarly to dead heading flowers, encourages continued fruiting and so a better yield.
+After all the hard work of growing the crop, to miss the moment when the beans, courgettes and salads are at their peak as veg quickly goes over and past its best.

 Drying and Storing Onions Garlic and Shallots